MatiasLyyra/paskal-client/README.md

 This repo provides way to compile Paskal scripts from your browser.
 The compiler itself can be found at https://github.com/MatiasLyyra/paskal

+Live demo of the client can be found at: https://matiaslyyra.github.io/paskal-client/

 ## Available Scripts

 In the project directory, you can run: